OpenHistoricalDataMap/WiFiFingerprintAPI/README.md

 ## `/fingerprint`
 Exposes a HTTP API to create, read, update and delete WiFI fingerprint APIs.

-See all fingerprints currently stored under `http://IP:5000/fingeprint`.
+All fingerprints can be seen under `http://IP:5000/fingeprint`.
 ### Get
 > Returns the WiFi fingerprint with the matching id